BranchingBad/indeed-data/README.md

 - ✅ Clear all filter inputs to reset
 - ✅ Reload the page (F5)
 - ✅ Confirm data file loaded successfully

+### Console shows "Filter elements not found" warning
+- ✅ This is normal during initial load - it resolves automatically
+- ✅ If it persists, ensure all HTML elements have correct IDs

 ## 💼 Use Cases